heagueron/postore/README.md

 ## About POSTORE

-Postore is a social posting web client application based on the Laravel framework (https://laravel.com)and several supporting libraries, such as:
+Postore is a social posting web client application based on the Laravel framework (https://laravel.com) and several supporting libraries, such as:

-<p itemprop="name">TwitterOAuth</p> (https://twitteroauth.com).
+<p itemprop="name">TwitterOAuth (https://twitteroauth.com) </p>.

 ## Contributing